microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems2.md

 public IList<object> FooterMenuItems { get; }
 ```

-The default Settings item will be included as the last item in the FooterMenuItems collection.
-As a result, adding items into FooterMenuItems will by default display them before the Settings item.
+The default Settings item will be added to into the FooterMenuItems collection at compile time - therefore, adding items into FooterMenuItems will by default display them before the Settings item.
 The Settings item can still be toggled using the `IsSettingsVisible` property.
 Note: this is the recommended way to remove the Settings item, although it's possible
 to remove it manually by removing it from the FooterMenuItems collection itself.
+Adding or moving the Settings item is not a supported scenario.

 Below is an example of a NavigationView with a FooterMenu where the Mail item is selected.